Lecture 11 Slides - Q1 Review

 • As soon as you get seated, go ahead and open your computer and make sure you are connected to the EDUROAM network (we log IP addresses).

-• Have your Wildcard easily accessible.
+• Have your Wildcard out and available to be scanned.

 • Open the Lockdown Browser application, and get logged into Canvas.
 The Quiz will automatically appear and enable at the start of your registered class time.